Scope and General Information

 Corresponding authors from low-income countries are eligible for waived or reduced open access APCs.

 Submitted manuscripts must be typewritten in English.
 We require a double-column version at the time of submission.
 The maximum number of allotted pages is 6.

 Papers of length exceeding 6 pages, in 2-column, single-spaced format (including figures), will not be considered.

-The L-CSS is published quarterly and is available on-line through IEEE Xplore.
+The L-CSS is an electronic-only, hybrid open-access journal and is available on-line through IEEE Xplore.

 It is sponsored by the IEEE Control Systems Society and technical co-sponsors include: the IEEE Circuits and Systems Society, the IEEE Systems, Man and Cybernetics Society and the IEEE Signal Processing Society.